richmarisa/forc/source/docs/book-of-order.md

 2. In the broader courts: Though there may be a distinction between particular Presbyters in a local FORC church, all recognized Presbyters are equal in authority while participating in a Council or Synod.
 All recognized Presbyters may participate in such broader courts; however, no more than two recognized Presbyters per Presbytery may represent each member church and its mission churches by voting.

-#### D. MAINTAINING RECOGNITION OF A PRESBYTER: As indicated on the FORC Certificate of Recognition, a Presbyter is recognized only as long as he shall maintain a godly life and is in active church ministry in accordance with the general practices of the FORC.
+#### D. MAINTAINING RECOGNITION OF A PRESBYTER:

+As indicated on the FORC Certificate of Recognition, a Presbyter is recognized only as long as he shall maintain a godly life and is in active church ministry in accordance with the general practices of the FORC.

-1. Conduct: Any charges or accusations against a Presbyter must be heard and adjudicated by his Presbytery.� A Presbyter found guilty of misconduct after all proper procedures have been followed, may lose his status as a Presbyter recognized by the FORC and be required to relinquish all documents distinguishing him as a Presbyter recognized by the FORC.
+1. Conduct: Any charges or accusations against a Presbyter must be heard and adjudicated by his Presbytery.
+A Presbyter found guilty of misconduct after all proper procedures have been followed, may lose his status as a Presbyter recognized by the FORC and be required to relinquish all documents distinguishing him as a Presbyter recognized by the FORC.

 2. Service: